apmp-dxfg/m-layer-concept/README.rst

 This project is intended to demonstrate the M-Layer concept and explore implementation choices.

 +++ Installation
-Clone this repository and add the location of `m-layer-concept` on your system to `PYTHONPATH`.
+Clone this repository and then either use the python command `setup install m_layer` to install the package or you can add the location of the `m-layer-concept` clone on your system to `PYTHONPATH`.

 Documentation
 =============